snehilk1312/coffee/README.md

     Progress: [░░░░░░░░░░] 0%
     Leveraging community feedback and ratings to improve recommendations based on user similarity.

-    Retrieval-Augmented Generation (RAG) - Not Started
+    Retrieval-Augmented Generation (RAG) - In Progress
-    Progress: [░░░░░░░░░░] 0%
+    Progress: [███░░░░░░░] 30%
-    Enhancing the recommendation system with retrieval-based techniques and generative models for better accuracy.
+    Enhancing the recommendation system with retrieval-based techniques and generative models for better accuracy.Poc with r/indiacoffee data done, more reddit and some discord data will be used.